Chaff (countermeasure): Second World War

 The idea of using chaff developed independently in the United Kingdom, Germany, the United States and Japan.
 In 1937, British researcher Gerald Touch, while working with Robert Watson-Watt on radar, suggested that lengths of wire suspended from balloons or parachutes might overwhelm a radar system with false echoes and R. V. Jones had suggested that pieces of metal foil falling through the air might do the same.
 In early 1942, Telecommunications Research Establishment (TRE) researcher Joan Curran investigated the idea and came up with a scheme for dumping packets of aluminium strips from aircraft to generate a cloud of false echoes.
 An early idea was to use sheets the size of a notebook page; these would be printed so they would also serve as propaganda leaflets.
 It was found that the most effective version was strips of black paper backed with aluminium foil, exactly 27 × 2 cm and packed into bundles each weighing 1 lb.
 The head of the TRE, A. P. Rowe, code-named the device "Window".
 In Germany, similar research had led to the development of Düppel.
 The German code name came from the estate where the first German tests with chaff took place, circa 1942.
 Once the British had passed the idea to the US via the Tizard Mission, Fred Whipple developed a system for dispensing strips for the USAAF, but it is not known if this was ever used.

 The systems used the same concept of small aluminium strips (or wires) cut to a half of the target radar's wavelength.
 When hit by the radar, such lengths of metal resonate and re-radiate the signal.
 Opposing defences would find it almost impossible to distinguish the aircraft from the echoes caused by the chaff.
-Other radar-confusing techniques included airborne jamming devices codenamed Mandrel, Piperack and Jostle.
-Mandrel was an airborne jammer targeted at the German Freya radars.
+Other radar-confusing techniques included airborne jamming devices codenamed Mandrel, Piperack, Jostle and Carpet.
+Mandrel was an airborne jammer targeted at the German Freya radars, while Carpet targeted the gun-laying Würzburg radar.
 Ignorance about the extent of knowledge of the principle in the opposing air force led planners to judge that it was too dangerous to use, since the opponent could duplicate it.
 The British government's leading scientific adviser, Professor Lindemann, pointed out that if the Royal Air Force (RAF) used it against the Germans, the Luftwaffe would quickly copy it and could launch a new Blitz.
 This caused concern in RAF Fighter Command and Anti-Aircraft Command, who managed to suppress the use of Window until July 1943.
 It was felt that the new generation of centimetric radars available to Fighter Command would cope with Luftwaffe retaliation.